 As you may imagine, this state park is the perfect place for outdoor activities.

 Fun things to do here include fishing, bird-watching, and walking the great trails.
 You can even go camping here if you’re looking for the perfect camping location in Corpus Christi.

 Besides, it is one of the best state parks near San Antonio!

 Things to Do in Corpus Christ for Outdoor Enthusiasts

 15. Relax and Refresh at Laguna Madre

-If you’re wondering what to do in Corpus Christi and it’s a warm summer’s day with the Texas heat, look no further than Laguna Madre.
+If you’re wondering what to do in Corpus Christi and it’s a warm summer’s day with the Texas heat, look no further than Laguna Madre on Padre Island.

-Situated on Padre Island, this beautiful lagoon will genuinely make you feel like you’re in paradise.
+Situated next to South Padre Island, this beautiful lagoon will genuinely make you feel like you’re in paradise.

 Laguna Madre is truly one of the more unique places to visit because it’s considered to be extremely salty, even compared to the ocean.
 There aren’t many lagoons like this in the world!